abs2023/tdocs/lumerin.md

 1. Connect to lumerin.io and signup to become hashrate provider (KYC and AML checks)
 1. Purchase Lumerin token (ERC 21) with Ethereum or other crypto via exchange
 1. Create a "Seller's Contract" called and Implementation via the Lumerin clone factory
+    * Publishing an agreement for purchasing "Solution Difficulty"
-    * Essentially, publishing an agreement for: **X Hashrate for Y Duration for N Lumerin**
+    * **X Hashrate for Y Duration for N Lumerin**
-    * **[CHECKTHIS]** or a certain amount of X hashes (which would include the rate and duration) for N Lumerin
-    * **[CHECKTHIS]** Do we specify which crypto they're available to mine on (or is this future capaiblity ... multiple crypto?)
 1. Submit the Contract to the Lumerin Network Blockchain
     * Gas will be required to post since we are altering / writing to the world state
 1. Wait...for the contract to be accepted and executed
-    * Seller can revoke/invalidate the contract at any time
+    * Seller or Buyer can revoke/invalidate the contract at any time for any reason
-    * **[CHECKTHIS]** Contract may also be revoked if hashrate promised is not proven or available

-### Contract State
+### Contract State (offered and waiting)
 1. Active and valid contracts are waiting for purchase in the Lumerin Marketplace / Interface

 ### Buyer's Journey (Purchasing Contract)
 1. Connect to lumerin.io and signup to become hashrate consumer (KYC and AML checks)
-1. Purchase Lumerin token (ERC 21) with Ethereum or other crypto via exchange
+1. Purchase Lumerin token (ERC 20) with Ethereum or other crypto via exchange
 1. Browse open contracts
-    **[CHECKTHIS]** Is there a search function, aggregation function (these 10, those 12...etc...)
 1. Select the contract(s) desired and provide source of Lumerin, Gas and target return address
-1. Wait .... for the contract to be executed
+1. Wait .... for the contract to be executed on the target pool

-### Contract State
+### Contract State (execution)
 1. Contract is Executing
 1. Lumerin tokens from buyer are in escrow, waiting for successful execution
-1. Instructions are sent to Mining node / Farm to execute contract on desired pool for desired crypto for agreed contract terms (hashrate)
+1. Instructions are sent to Mining Farm to execute contract on desired pool for desired crypto for agreed contract terms (difficulty/hashrate)
+1. Mining begins...(mining farm has become part of the desired pool and solving target hashes)

+### Contract State (early termination)
+1. If contract is executing and the contract is terminated early, the contract will be concluded and pro-rated (based on hashrate actually delivered) Lumerin will be transferred to seller and remainder transferred back to buyer
+    * Termination can happen at buyer or seller request or for any failure where the agreed hashrate is not delivered
+1. Example:
+    * A 24 hour contract has been purchased
+    * In the 12th hour of execution the seller's mining farm goes offline
+    * When the farm recovers and compares mined block height (duration), decides that 1/2 the contract was performed
+    * 1/2 the agreed contract amount will be transferred from escrow to the seller,
+    * 1/2 the remaining contract amount will be transferred from escrow to the buyer,
+    * Contract will be closed

+### Contract State (successful completion)
+1. Upon successful completion and verification of executed hashrate
+1. Full amount of purchase will be transferred from escrow to buyer
+1. Contract will be closed
+1. Any rewards or incentives from target blockchain mining will be transferred from that pool directly to buyer's account

+### Summary
+We have walked through a brief (and truncated) history of crypto-mining and the unbalancing and rebalancing mechanisms and practices put into place over time to keep the environment equitable and aligned to the foundation started many years ago.
+With the Lumerin Blockchain, Token and Marketplace, we are enabling the next stage of balancing and commoditizing the world's hashrate and accessibility for both sellers and consumers of hashpower.

+For more information, visit https://www.titan.io

+### Questions:
+* **[CHECKTHIS]** Is there a search function, aggregation function (these 10, those 12...etc...)

+### Roadmap:
+* Future enhancements may make checkpoint or point-in-time recovery of possible
+* Future flexibility to target specific pool or crypto currency to provide broader offering to both parties